Amaan214/Streamlit_app/README.md

-LyfeHub README
+🧠 LyfeHub – Medical Image Analysis App

-Welcome to LyfeHub, a Streamlit application designed to provide medical image analysis and treatment options.
-This guide will help you understand how to set up and use the application.
+LyfeHub is a powerful, user-friendly Streamlit application designed to provide AI-powered medical image analysis and suggest potential treatment options using Google Generative AI.
+This guide will walk you through the setup and usage.

-Table of Contents:
+📋 Table of Contents
 Installation

 Usage